Frameshift mutation: Mechanism

 Frameshift mutations can occur randomly or be caused by an external stimulus.
 The detection of frameshift mutations can occur via several different methods.
 Frameshifts are just one type of mutation that can lead to incomplete or incorrect proteins, but they account for a significant percentage of errors in DNA.
+In an unaltered gene, codons (triplets of nucleotides) are sequentially interpreted, with each codon encoding a specific amino acid.
+This is known as the standard reading frame.
+However, in cases of frameshift mutations, an extra nucleotide (or more) is inserted into the DNA sequence, disrupting the typical reading frame and causing a shift in the sequence.

+This insertion prompts a shift in the reading frame due to the triplet nature of the genetic code.
+For instance, the addition of an extra "A" leads to a sequence shift, triggering the reading of an entirely different set of codons.
+This deviation in genetic information causes the ribosome, which reads the mRNA for protein synthesis, to misinterpret the genetic data.
+Consequently, an entirely different series of amino acids is generated, resulting in the generation of an altered protein sequence.
+In most instances, the new reading frame results in an early encounter with a stop codon, leading to the formation of a shortened and usually inactive protein.
+This form of mutation is termed an early stop codon or a nonsense mutation.

 Genetic or environmental

 This is a genetic mutation at the level of nucleotide bases.
 Why and how frameshift mutations occur are continually being sought after.
 An environmental study, specifically the production of UV-induced frameshift mutations by DNA polymerases deficient in 3′ → 5′ exonuclease activity was done.
 The normal sequence 5′ GTC GTT TTA CAA 3′ was changed to GTC GTT T TTA CAA (MIDT) of GTC GTT C TTA CAA (MIDC) to study frameshifts.
 E. coli pol I Kf and T7 DNA polymerase mutant enzymes devoid of 3′ → 5′ exonuclease activity produce UV-induced revertants at higher frequency than did their exonuclease proficient counterparts.
 The data indicates that loss of proofreading activity increases the frequency of UV-induced frameshifts.